surge-synthesizer/ji-lattice-plugin/README.md

 Load Lattices in your DAW, alongside some compatible instrument of your choice.
 Many are listed in the link above.
 If you don't have any, I recommend [Surge](https://surge-synthesizer.github.io/).

 By default, Lattices will tune your synths to a Just Intonation scale known in many places in the world under different names, but which I'm calling [Duodene]( http://www.tonalsoft.com/enc/d/duodene.aspx).
 The graphic you see represents the infinite pitch space of (5-limit) Just Intonation.
 The red sphere reading 1/1, represents the tonic (C, by default).
 Horizontal neighbors are a fifth apart, diagonally up-right is always a major third up, down-right a minor third up.
-(Octave-reduced... blablablabla, this text will be improved eventually)
+(Octave-reduced... etc etc etc, this text will be improved eventually, the lack of documentation is one reason it's still Alpha)

 You should see a pattern of twelve spheres near the middle which are lit up (while the rest are dimmed).
 That's the 12-note (octave-repeating) Duodene scale which currently will be sent to your synths.
 If you've never played in it before, you can quickly discover the (subjective) upside and downside it has over the common 12-equal tuning: Play a C major chord followed by a Bb major chord.
 Assuming everything has loaded and connected correctly, the C should sound extremely stable and the Bb should sound distinctly challenged.

-Send Lattices a momentary trigger message (max value for a short moment) at MIDI CC 7 on channel 1.
+Send Lattices a momentary trigger message (max value for a short moment) at MIDI CC 17 on channel 1.
 The lit-up section on the lattice should move one step to the east.
 Now the Bb chord will sound stable! :)

 Some other chord will now sound out-of-tune instead, but that's ok!
 The point is, in anticipation of a sour chord, we can shift the mapping around.
 This way we can make perfectly in-tune 5-limit music, in any key we want, modulating to any key we want.
 Even though this requires more than 12 notes per octave, we will be able to do this easily using common 12-note tools.
 This invites new ways to explore harmony.
 Etc etc blablabla.
 More to come. :)